corsen2000/vim-mode-tutor/tour.md

 * dd -> deleting a line
 * yy -> copy a line

+Sample - This is a
+         nice little
+         paragraph.

+Fix Me - This is a
+         intruder alert
+         nice little
+         intruder alert
+         paragraph.

+Sample - Three times a line.
+         Three times a line.
+         Three times a line.

+Fix Me - Three times a line.

 ## Insertion
 * i -> start insertion at the cursor location
 * I -> start insertion at the beginning of the line